-The recipient's home, regardless of value, is excluded from consideration in determining resources.

-Public Law 95-171, enacted November 12 Assistance received under the Disaster Relief and Emergency Assistance Act of 1974 for 9 months following receipt.

-Reasonable value for an automobile increased by regulation to \$4,500 of current-market value; personal goods and household effects increased to \$2,000 of equity value.
+- 1976 (Public Law 94-569, enacted October 20).
+The recipient's home, regardless of value, is excluded from consideration in determining resources. - 1977 (Public Law 95-171, enacted November 12).
+Assistance received under the Disaster Relief and Emergency Assistance Act of 1974 for 9 months following receipt. - 1979 Reasonable value for an automobile increased by regulation to \$4,500 of current-market value; personal goods and household effects increased to \$2,000 of equity value. - 1982 (Public Law 97-248, enacted September 3).

-Assets transferred for less than fair market value for the purpose of establishing eligibility for benefits under the Social Security Act are counted as resources for 24 months after transfer.

 The value, within prescribed limits, of a burial space for the recipient, spouse, and immediate family is excluded.
-In addition, \$1,500 each (less the value of already excluded life insurance and any amount in an irrevocable burial arrangement) may be set aside for the burial of the recipient and spouse, if held in separately identifiable burial funds and if inclusion of any of the burial funds in countable resources would cause the resource limit to be exceeded.

-The unspent portion of any retroactive title II or title XVI payment is excluded for 6 months following its receipt, and the individual must be given written notice of the time limit on the exclusion.

-Regulations permit exclusion, regardless of value, of an automobile needed for essential transportation or modified for a handicapped person.
-The \$4,500 current-market value limit applies only if no automobile could be excluded based on the nature of its use.
+In addition, \$1,500 each (less the value of already excluded life insurance and any amount in an irrevocable burial arrangement) may be set aside for the burial of the recipient and spouse. - 1984 (Public Law 98-369, enacted July 18).
+The unspent portion of any retroactive Title II or Title XVI payment is excluded for 6 months following its receipt, and the individual must be given written notice of the time limit on the exclusion. - 1985 Regulations permit exclusion, regardless of value, of an automobile needed for essential transportation or modified for a handicapped person.
+The \$4,500 current market value limit applies only if no automobile could be excluded based on the nature of its use.

-Provides for suspension of the 1980 transfer of assets provision in any month that it is determined that undue hardship would result.
+1987 (Public Law 100-203, enacted December 22).
+Provides for suspension of the 1980 transfer of assets provision, in any month that it is determined that undue hardship would result.

-Real property that cannot be sold because it is jointly owned; its sale would cause the other owner(s) undue hardship due to loss of housing; its sale is barred by a legal impediment; or, the owner's reasonable efforts to sell have been unsuccessful.
+Real property that cannot be sold for the following reasons: it is jointly owned; its sale would cause the other owner(s) undue hardship because of loss of housing; its sale is barred by a legal impediment; or the owner's reasonable efforts to sell have been unsuccessful.

-Temporarily extends the 1984 exclusion of retroactive title II and title XVI benefits from 6 months to 9 months (the longer exclusion applies to benefits paid in fiscal years 1988 and 1989).
+Temporarily extends the 1984 exclusion of retroactive Title II and Title XVI benefits from 6 months to 9 months (the longer exclusion applies to benefits paid in fiscal years 1988 and 1989).